IETF-OPSAWG-WG/policy-based-network-acl/draft-ietf-opsawg-ucl-acl.md

    The following definitions are used throughout this document:

+  Enterprise device:
+  : For the purposes of this document, an enterprise device is a computing device which falls under the access control domain of centrally managed authority.
+A personal device (bring your own device (BYOD)) may temporarily be considered an enterprise device when it is used to access resources controlled by the centrally managed authority.

    Endpoint:
    : Refers to an entity which could be an end-user, host device, or application that actually connects to a network.